SirCodes-A-Lot/photoApi/README.txt

 /getAllPhotosData

+method - GET
-gets all metadata fields of all images stored in the database.
-If there are no stored images, photoList will be an empty list method - GET response -
+description - gets all metadata fields of all images stored in the database.
+If there are no stored images, photoList will be an empty list response -
 {
     "status": "200",